NikhilDikshit/Distributed-Computing-Projects/README.md

 Write client-server classes to calculate π.
 We have a number of clients.
 The server creates a thread for each client.
 Each client calculates the estimated value of π and sends to the server.
 The server takes an average of these values and displays a more precise value of π.
 Note that the server should work for any number of clients by just changing the value of the constant identifier: *size*.

 ## Week 4 (10/14)
-Write a client-server program using RMI for a bank account.
+Write a client-server program using remote method invocation for a bank account.

 ## Week 5 (12/02)
 Write a Pthreads program that uses a Monte Carlo method to estimate π.
 The main thread should read in the total number of tosses and print the estimate.
 You may want to use long long int s for the number of hits in the circle and the number of tosses, since both may have to be very large to get a reasonable estimate of π.